yuxuanxc/tp/docs/UserGuide.md

 Format: `clear-itinerary`

 ### 3.4 Itinerary Attraction Features
-An attraction is an itinerary attraction when it is added into an itinerary.
+Adding an attraction in an Itinerary becomes Itinerary Attraction.
+The same attraction can be added to the same Itinerary if the start/end time is different.

 #### 3.4.1 Adding a new itinerary attraction: `add-itinerary-attraction`

 Adds a new itinerary attraction to the selected itinerary.

-Format: `add-itinerary-attraction att/ATTRACTION_NAME st/START_TIME et/END_TIME day/DAY_VISITING`
+Format: `add-itinerary-attraction INDEX st/START_TIME et/END_TIME day/DAY_VISITING`

-* The name of attraction, start time, end time and day visiting fields must be filled in.
+* INDEX: Name of the itinerary.
+* START_TIME: Start time to visit the attraction, time fields take in time of the 24H format `HH-MM`.
-* The start time and end time fields take in time of the 24H format `HH-MM`.
+* END_TIME: End time to visit the attraction, time fields take in time of the 24H format `HH-MM`.
+* DAY_VISITING: The day you plan to visit the attraction in the itinerary.

+* The start time and end time cannot overlap with existing itinerary attraction in the lists.
+* Non of the field can be left blank

 Examples:
-* `add-itinerary-attraction att/Singapore Zoo st/1000 et/1600 day/3`
+* `add-itinerary-attraction 2 st/1000 et/1600 day/3`
-* `add-itinerary-attraction att/Mt Fuji st/0900 et/1200 day/2`
+* `add-itinerary-attraction 1 st/0900 et/1200 day/2`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-The itinerary attraction will be added into the itinerary displayed on the right.
+The itinerary attraction will be added into the current itinerary shown.
 </div>

-#### 3.4.2 Deleting an itinerary attraction: `delete-itinerary-attraction`

-Deletes an itinerary attraction from the itinerary.

-Format: `delete-itinerary att/ATTRACTION_NAME`

-* Deletes the itinerary attraction specified by the name.
-* Only deletes items in the selected itinerary.

-Examples:
-* `delete-itinerary-attraction att/Singapore Zoo` deletes attraction `Singapore Zoo` from current itinerary.

-#### 3.4.3 Editing an itinerary attraction : `edit-itinerary-attraction`
+#### 3.4.2 Editing an itinerary attraction : `edit-itinerary-attraction`

 Edits an existing itinerary attraction in itinerary.

-Format: `edit-itinerary-attraction att/ATTRACTION_NAME [st/START_TIME] [et/END_TIME] [day/DAY_VISITING]`
+Format: `edit-itinerary-attraction INDEX [st/START_TIME] [et/END_TIME] [day/DAY_VISITING]`

-* Edits the itinerary attraction specified by the name.
+* Edits the itinerary attraction specified by the `INDEX`.
+* The index refers to the index number shown in the current itinerary shown.
+* The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.

 Examples:
-*  `edit-itinerary-attraction att/Singapore Zoo day/2` Edits the day visiting to day 2 in the itinerary.
+*  `edit-itinerary-attraction 3 day/2` Edits the day visiting to day 2 in the itinerary.
-*  `edit-itinerary-attraction att/Sentosa st/1500 et/1800` Edits the start time and end time to be `1500` and `1800` respectively.
+*  `edit-itinerary-attraction 1 st/1500 et/1800` Edits the start time and end time to be `1500` and `1800` respectively.

+#### 3.4.3 Deleting an itinerary attraction: `delete-itinerary-attraction`

+Deletes an itinerary attraction from the itinerary.

+Format: `delete-itinerary INDEX`

+* Deletes the itinerary attraction specified by the `INDEX`.
+* The index refers to the index number shown in the itinerary shown.
+* The index **must be a positive integer** 1, 2, 3, …​
+* Only deletes itinerary attraction in the itinerary shown.

+Examples:
+* `delete-itinerary-attraction 2` deletes attraction `Singapore Zoo` from itinerary shown.

 <!--
 ### Archiving data files `[coming in v2.0]`